 - ***** 5psi Blast Rating MineARC offers blast rating upgrades to all refuge chambers.

-Underground Toilet – EnviroLAV Underground Toilet technology by MineARC offers the latest innovation in self-contained, portable waste management systems – ideal for the use in mining, tunnelling construction and remote locations.
-Designed to be simple to operate and maintain, the EnviroLAV is a semi-permanent structure that can be used both above and below ground wherever there
+Underground Toilet – EnviroLAV Underground Toilet technology by MineARC offers the latest innovation in self-contained, portable waste management systems – ideal for use in underground mines, tunnelling construction and remote locations.
+Designed to be simple to operate and maintain, the EnviroLAV is a semi-permanent structure that can be used both above and below ground wherever